sudipta383/TicTacToe-Game/README.md

 Tic-Tac-Toe game is a game played by millions of people on a daily basis.
 Using simple java functions and concepts I have tried to build the same.

-The main motivation behind making this project is to maintain the epitome legacy of Tic-Tac-Toe game which most of us had played during their school time.
+The main motivation behind making this project is to maintain the epitome legacy of Tic-Tac-Toe game which most of us had played during our school time.

 ## Technology Used